entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ---
 ## Next Steps
-Choose one of the following actions to continue your journey with Entando!
+Check out these resources to continue your journey with Entando!

 * **Build Your First Application:** Use the [Welcome Wizard](../compose/welcome-wizard.md) to build your first application via guided prompts.